worldbank/dime-data-handbook/proposal.md

 The guide's original content therefore primarily comes from the addition of task-specific *workflows*.
 These are how-tos that illustrate specific tasks with specific software and operational code examples.
 Where the Wiki seeks to explain *why* things are done in a manner that improves the readers' understanding of topics, the Guide explains *what* is being done and *how*, leading readers through specific tasks.
 In further contrast to a *theoretical* toolkit like [Using Randomization in Development Economics Research](http://economics.mit.edu/files/806), it is envisioned as a *practical* toolkit – each short section should allow the reader to implement the most basic version of the task using code snippets and purpose-built or simulated data.

+The goal would be to have a working draft that could potentially be debuted at the 2019 Manage Successful Impact Evaluations training.
+Many of the code materials would be very similar and would therefore also be used for the Stata Track 2 sessions in that training.

 <img src="./img/experimental-econ.png" alt="" style="width: 500px; float: right;"/>

 ## How will we do this?